-Ritchie Valens – Ooh!
-My Head
+Ritchie Valens – Hurry Up

 A Teenage Cry of Pure Rock and Roll Exuberance, Captured Before the Music Fell Silent Released in 1959 as the B-side to “La Bamba,” “Ooh!
 My Head” by Ritchie Valens…